 - Multiple customers have complained about bugs with Sonos integration.

-Here’s the pitch for Neeo from the company’s founder.
+Here’s the pitch on the original Neeo remote from the company’s founder.
 Seems like a cool guy.

 The Bottom Line